slawekradzyminski/awesome-testing.com/_posts/2025-07-27-ai-tooling-for-developers-landscape.md

 > Note: I've covered AI-powered IDEs extensively in [From Live Suggestions to Agents: Exploring AI-Powered IDEs](https://www.awesome-testing.com/2024/12/from-live-suggestions-to-agents-exploring-ai-powered-ides) blog post.
 For detailed coding guide see [AI Vibe Coding Notes from the Basement](https://www.awesome-testing.com/2025/04/ai-vibe-coding-notes-from-the-basement).

 This remains the most important category because, in professional settings, we ultimately have to review the code generated by AI, improve it, and make it production-ready.
-Even when we bootstrap a project using a starter template, add features via CLI tools, or use autonomous agents, it’s still up to us to refine and polish the code inside actual IDE.
+Even when we bootstrap a project using a starter template, add features via CLI tools, or use autonomous agents, it's still up to us to refine and polish the code inside actual IDE.

 AI IDE or AI extensions give us 3 main features:
 - **Autocomplete** - when we type, we get suggestions for the next line, function or even a whole block of code.